Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Introduction

 Prior work has established evidence of post-hoc reasoning through primarily prompt-level experiments~\citep{lanham2023measuringfaithfulnesschainofthoughtreasoning, arcuschin2025chainofthoughtreasoningwildfaithful, bao2024likelyllmscotmimic}.
 For example, models might respond in the same way when their CoT is swapped with an incorrect CoT.
 These findings invite hypotheses about what \textit{mechanistic phenomena} are involved in post-hoc reasoning.

 Our experiments are sequenced in the following way.

-\textbf{Empirical premise (P0).} Prior work has shown that on some reasoning tasks, models may "know" the answer prior to CoT and perform reasoning post-hoc.
+\textbf{Empirical premise (P0).} Prior work has shown that on some reasoning tasks, models may ``know'' the answer prior to CoT and perform reasoning post-hoc.
 For example, models may respond correctly when CoT is removed, or replaced with a misleading CoT.
 We select datasets where CoT is differentially useful, and verify that our models exhibit this behavior on some tasks.
-In \S~\ref{sec:results-accuracy} we compare the accuracy of our models with and without CoT, and in \S~\ref{sec:results-cot-sensitivity} we evaluate model accuracy under two CoT interventions: removal (swapping with ellipses) and substitution (swapping with an incorrect, misleading CoT).
+In \S~\ref{sec:results-accuracy} we compare the accuracy of our models with and without CoT, and in \S~\ref{sec:results-cot-sensitivity} we evaluate how often the model changes its answer under two CoT interventions: removal (swapping with ellipses) and substitution (swapping with an incorrect, misleading CoT).

 \textbf{Hypotheses.} Conditional on this premise, we test three hypotheses:

 \begin{itemize} \item \textbf{Representational pre-commitment (H1).} The model's final answer is encoded in pre-CoT activations in the residual stream, and is linearly decodable by a simple probe (\S~\ref{sec:results-probes}). \item \textbf{Causal pre-commitment feature (H2).} The probe direction is not merely predictive but causal: steering activations along this direction shifts the model's answer far more than equally large orthogonal perturbations (\S~\ref{sec:results-steering}). \item \textbf{Pathologies of unfaithfulness (H3).} When steered in the direction of the incorrect response, the model's verbalized reasoning will exhibit two patterns: (1) stating false premises to support the steered answer (\textit{confabulation}) and (2) stating true premises but giving a conclusion that does not follow (\textit{non-entailment}) (\S~\ref{sec:results-cot-classification}). \end{itemize}